 Evaluate a Fit (Still No Cost)

 Specify your financial profile: goals, assets, and cash flows.
-Let's meet for 1-2 hours to discuss your profile and to size a potential engagement.
+We meet for an hour to review your profile and size a potential engagement.

 Launch and Plan